 This process termed ‘reading’ has very little to do with reading as we now understand it, however.
 It was not a literal reading of the words on the page; instead, early medieval ‘reading’ represented a full-body reflective process embedded in the oral culture’s mentality that “you know what you can recall.”
-This attitude results in religious books of an oral manuscript culture, what Stock refers to as a textual culture, serving as a “written series of things readied for oral recall” for intellectual and spiritual improvement.
-It is also this attitude of textual culture that implies that the pages of the pocket gospels would likely have served more as queues for familiar, oft-visited memory paths than lines literally reread repeatedly.
+This attitude results in religious books for a textual culture, books serving as a “written series of things readied for oral recall” to achieve intellectual and spiritual improvement.
+It is also this attitude of textual culture that implies that the pages of the pocket gospels would likely have served more as cues for familiar, oft-visited memory paths than lines literally reread repeatedly.
 The memory-focused approach allowed each recitation to follow the path of the Lectio Divina—a reader was not caught up in the process of reading, but in the process of reflection on the words being ‘read.’

-The idea that the books functioned more as tools than as reading material falls nicely within the progression of Western, Mediterranean-oriented culture both before and after the early medieval period.
+The idea of the book as a tools rather than as reading material actually fits comfortably within the progression of Western, Mediterranean-oriented culture both before and after the early medieval period.
 In the Roman tradition—as described by archaeologist Bettina Bergmann—memory training involved building an argument or recitation by building a mental home in which one travelled linearly past paintings depicting the argument as it proceeded.
-Gospel books, thus, acts as a physical manifestation of this guide in the early medieval period, whose Christian education long drew from Classical education and traditions.
+Gospel books, thus, act as a physical manifestation of this guide in the early medieval period, whose Christian education long drew from Classical education and traditions.
 The late medieval and early Renaissance periods also show a continuation of this progression in the form of books of hours, mentioned previously.
-These prayers books served to bring the reader closer to the truth contained within God’s word through the same meditative process seen in the Lectio Divina of the early medieval period, though for laypeople rather than for clergy.
+These prayer books served to bring the reader closer to the truth contained within God’s word through the same meditative process seen in the Lectio Divina of the early medieval period, though for laypeople rather than for clergy.

-The experience facilitated by the memorization and ‘reading’ in the Lectio Divina approach, as argued by both Hugh St. Victor and David B. Morris, ensures not just spiritual health, but also bodily health.
+The experience facilitated by memorization and ‘reading’ in the Lectio Divina approach—as argued by both Hugh St. Victor and David B. Morris—promises not just spiritual health, but also bodily health.
 During the early medieval period, a distinction was not drawn between the two; thus, to cure one’s spiritual ailments through the Lectio Divina process of accessing God’s healing truth, one also cures bodily ailments, thought to be manifestations of spiritual evil or weakness.
 Hugh best phrases the dual benefits of Lectio Divina and the meditation encompassed within it when he writes,

 [t]he start of learning, thus, lies in reading, but its consummation lies in meditation; which if any man will learn to love it very intimately and will despite to be engaged very upon it, renders his life pleasant indeed, and provides the greatest consolation to him in his trials.
 This especially it is which takes the soul away from the noise of earthly business and makes it have even in this life a kind of foretaste of the sweetness of the eternal quiet.

 Meditation removes the reader from the weaknesses of the body to return it to the perfection of God’s original creation.
-Once the reader return to the material word after basking in the light of God’s truth, he returns to his body, healed.
+Once the reader returns to the material word after basking in the light of God’s truth, he is meant to return to his body, healed.